 Keep proper posture as you rake and lift.
 No matter how you bag leaves on your property, it’s a physical task and it’s easy to hurt yourself if you rush through it and don’t bend and twist in natural ways.

 I know, I know — we all feel like we’re invincible.
-But you won’t feel invincible if you hurt yourself, so prevent fatigue in your arms and shoulders by standing straight as you work.
+But you won’t feel invincible if you hurt yourself, so prevent fatigue in your arms and shoulders by practicing proper form as you work.

 Use the Best Tools for the Job